 Haptics – Learning – Experience

 Threading Thought is an effort to build engagement tools that support the cognitive processes in learning, those that are subconscious and active.
 In building trust, I think it’s important to exercise and activate our capacity for empathy.
 I think there are a lot of ways to do this, and particularly with technology.
-I’m talking about the powers of manipulatives tools such as toys used in learning, that make impact because they target the user’s haptic senses.
+I’m talking about the powers of manipulatives tools such as toys used in learning, that make an impact because they target the user’s haptic senses.

 Thus far, clear and concise articulation of my project’ big idea remains elusive.
-There’s feeling the tug of an idea and faith that it will follow, but articulation remains inside its bulwark.
+There are feeling the tug of an idea and faith that it will follow, but articulation remains inside its bulwark.
 I’m curious to know if learning can be enhanced and supported more quickly.
 I’m asking: How can an adult learner engage with a very tough subject, such as Neuroanatomy, and learn the material more quickly, effectively, and durably?
 This question inspired thoughts of creating a dynamic web environment that would allow a learner to engage with material that typically, historically, is attained through memorization.
 The web environment would offer games and interactive activities combining modes of learning.

 Understanding the basic tenants of learning is the first step to creating brain tools.
 These tenants can be sided into two concepts: (1) Expounding on pattern learning and recognition: Support learner’s need to relate new information (in the encoding process) to previous learning (existing memory encoded) and (2) Emphasize web of relationships around bytes of knowledge: The learner works to develop awareness in pattern relationships, challenge processing, and connects those systems.